NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ``AnnualHeatingEfficiency[Units="AFUE"]/Value`` or ``YearInstalled``  double or integer  frac or #  0 - 1 or > 1600  Yes       See [#]_  Rated efficiency or Year installed
   ====================================================================  =================  =========  ===============  ========  ========  =========================================

-  .. [#] For in-unit boilers, HVACDistribution type must be HydronicDistribution (type: "radiator", "baseboard", "radiant floor", "radiant ceiling", or "water loop") or DSE.
+  .. [#] For in-unit boilers, HVACDistribution type must be HydronicDistribution (type: "radiator", "baseboard", "radiant floor", or "radiant ceiling") or DSE.
          For shared boilers, HVACDistribution type must be HydronicDistribution (type: "radiator", "baseboard", "radiant floor", "radiant ceiling", or "water loop") or AirDistribution (type: "fan coil").
          If the shared boiler has "water loop" distribution, a :ref:`hvac_heatpump_wlhp` must also be specified.
   .. [#] If AnnualHeatingEfficiency[Units="AFUE"]/Value not provided, defaults to 0.98 if FuelType is "electricity", else AFUE from the lookup table that can be found at ``HPXMLtoOpenStudio\resources\lu_hvac_equipment_efficiency.csv`` based on YearInstalled.